The seventh ranked Iowa field hockey team (2-1) travels west this weekend taking on UC Davis, No. 8 Stanford, and Pacific.

 Former UI field hockey standouts lead home countries to medals at Pan American Cup

-Meghan Beamesderfer is in her third year as an assistant coach at Iowa in 2014.
+Meghan Beamesderfer is in her fourth year as an assistant coach at Iowa in 2015.

-Beamesderfer has spent seven of the last eight seasons as a member of the Iowa program.
+Beamesderfer has spent eight of the last nine seasons as a member of the Iowa program.
 After lettering from 2006-09, she spent the 2010 season as an undergraduate assistant coach before serving as an assistant coach in 2011 and 2012.

 Beamesderfer was a member of the 2013-14 U.S. Women's National Squad.